Vortander/KinectGait/Source/KinectGait/README.md

 walk illustrated by the arrows.

-Figure 2: In the center, the dish with Kinect, position of 3m spokes and a sense of walk illustrated by the arrows
+Figure 2: In the center, the dish with Kinect, position of 3m spokes and a sense of walk illustrated by the arrows (KinectGaitInstructions-Portuguese.pdf, Fig. 2)

-Figure 3: Setup end
+Figure 3: Setup (KinectGaitInstructions-Portuguese.pdf, Fig. 3)

 Walk and capture
 -------------------------------------------------------------------------------------------------------